Warehouse Material Handling: The Complete Guide

 - Pallet jacks or trucks – Their primary use is transporting products that are stacked on pallets.
 They can be either electric or manual.
 To lift and move the pallets, they will slide into the pallet.

-- Hand trucks – These can either be hand operated trucks or trolleys.
+- Hand trucks – These can either be hand-operated trucks or trolleys.
 They are available in varieties that might entail toe plates and metallic frames.
 Their use is to transport small items around the warehouse.

 - Order picker – It’s a small forklift truck that can bear more weight than a walkie stalker.
 They can replace and retrieve stacked items from heights of 10 to 30 feet.

 - Walkie stalker – They share their design with the pallet jacks, but they’re better.
-They’re motorized and can move around by hand to lift items into the shelves.
+They’re motorized and can move around by hand to lift items onto the shelves.
 It’s advisable to use them in small operations and on concrete floors.

 - Side loader – As the name suggests, they load and unload materials from the side.
 They are perfect for narrow doorways and aisles.
 However, they aren’t maneuverable like a forklift.